Martyn Lloyd-Jones: Later life

-In a 1975 interview, Lloyd-Jones stated:
+In a 1975 interview, regarding one of his recurring themes, he stated:

 The important thing is this: Not the intellect only, but coming to experience and know the living God—the God who moves and stirs a man, and even takes him out of himself and makes him sing and rejoice!
 This joy has disappeared; we must have it back.